5 Hemp clothing benefits (for you, your planet and your business)

 Why is Hemp Clothing So Expensive?

-Non-organic cotton can cost as little as $2 per kg, whereas ‘cottonized’ hemp starts at $4 per kg.
-While the cost of land, water and chemicals to produce hemp is far lower than cotton, cotton's scale of production is much larger ( 92% of natural fibres come from cotton, compared to hemp's 0.5%).
-Hemp clothing manufacturers also require more time to transform the raw material into fibres, as machines have to be altered to make quality hemp fabric.
+Non-organic cotton can cost as little as $2 per kg, whereas 'cottonised' hemp starts at $4 per kg.
+While the cost of land, water and chemicals to produce hemp is far lower than cotton, cotton's scale of production is much larger (92% of natural fibres come from cotton, compared to hemp's 0.5%).
+Hemp clothing manufacturers also require more time to transform the raw material into fibres.

-3. Hemp clothing's durability means it will survive New Zealand winters (and summers, and autumns, and springs)!
+3. Hemp clothing's durability means it will last through British winters (and summers, and autumns, and springs)!

 Hemp is a super-fabric!
-It is the strongest natural fibre, is resistant to UV light, mold and mildew and has antibacterial properties.
-Moreso, it lasts a lot longer: while the lifespan of a cotton tee often taps out around the 10 year mark, hemp t-shirts can survive 30 or 40 years of regular use.
-Why does this matter?
-With trends leaning towards slow fashion, durability, and avoiding fast-fashion trends and the expectation to renew your wardrobe every season, longevity is key.
+It is the strongest natural fibre, is resistant to UV light, mould and mildew and has antibacterial properties.
+While the lifespan of a cotton tee often taps out around the 10 year mark, hemp t-shirts can survive 30 or 40 years of regular use.
+With trends leaning towards slow fashion and durability — longevity is key.

 What does hemp fabric feel like?

-Cottonized hemp can be as soft as cotton, while some blends have the texture of canvas.
+Cottonised hemp can be as soft as cotton, while some blends have the texture of canvas.
 All hemp, however, softens over time.
-While also comparable to linen, hemp fabric is less prone to wrinkling or shinkage.
+While also comparable to linen, hemp fabric is less prone to wrinkling or shrinkage.

 What does hemp fabric look like?

 However you like!
-Modern manufacturing processes means that wholesale hemp manufacturers can make hemp to look like anything, from canvas, denim and wool to buttery soft shirts!
+Modern manufacturing processes mean that wholesale hemp manufacturers can make hemp to look like anything, from canvas, denim and wool to buttery soft shirts!

 4. A versatile fibre, Hemp can be used to make pretty much anything!

-Jeans, jackets, t-shirts, socks, shorts, skirts; summer and springtime dresses to durable workmans tees and jackets, importing hemp fabric for clothing to NZ has an enormous range of possibilities!
+Jeans, jackets, t-shirts, socks, shorts, skirts; summer and springtime dresses to durable workwear tees and jackets — importing hemp fabric for clothing has an enormous range of possibilities.

 Why are there so many Hemp clothing manufacturers in China?

-Whilst Marijuana is illegal, growing hemp in China has never been criminalised.
-In 2016, the central government included the hemp textile industry as a key industry in their Five-Year-Plan (2016-2020).
+Whilst marijuana is illegal, growing hemp in China has never been criminalised.
+In 2016, the central government included the hemp textile industry as a key industry in their Five-Year-Plan.
 China now manages over a third of global production and manufacturing of hemp.
-For those looking to import hemp clothing to NZ, China provides the largest scale of material and production size options.
-Wholesale hemp clothing suppliers have ’planted’ a strong foothold in the country's international garment supply chain, while almost all large scale clothing manufacturers in China offer organic clothing options; such as pure hemp fabric or blends of organic cotton and hemp!
+For UK businesses looking to import hemp clothing, China provides the largest scale of material and production size options.

 5. Hemp clothing (and sustainable fashion) is gaining popularity.
 Fast.